CyberSecSacramento/Cybersecurity-Sacramento/road-to-defcon.md

   // Array of DEF CON survival tips const defconTips = [
-    "Always bring cash - DEF CON is a cash-only event and many vendors don't accept cards.", "Stay hydrated!
+    "Use the Hacker Tracker app to navigate the DEF CON schedule - check it out at https://github.com/junctor/hackertracker-web", "Always bring cash - DEF CON is a cash-only event and many vendors don't accept cards.", "Stay hydrated!
 Vegas is hot and conference centers are dry.
 Carry a water bottle.", "Wear comfortable shoes - you'll be walking a lot between talks and villages.",